-- Temp Specialists may individually purchase medical and life insurance benefits through the District at the same rates as Unit Members working at least 138 days in a school year. - 17 Article 18, Unit Member Travel, shall apply. - 18 Article 19, Part Time employment with Full Retirement Credit, shall not apply. - 19 Article 20, Grievance Procedure, shall apply. - 20 Article 21, Summer School, shall not apply. - 21 Article 22, Professional Growth, shall not apply. - 22 Article 23, Year Round School, shall not apply except that: Article 23.5, 23.8, 23.16 shall apply. - 23 Article 24, Intermediate Schools, shall not apply. - 24 Article 25, Left Blank Intentionally. - 25 Article 26, Special Education, shall not apply. - 26 Article 27, Educational Innovations, shall not apply. - 27 Article 28, Site Based Decision Making shall apply.
+• Temp Specialists may individually purchase medical and life insurance benefits through the District at the same rates as Unit Members working at least 138 days in a school year.

+17 Article 18, Unit Member Travel, shall apply except that: Article 18.4 and 18.5 shall not apply.

+- 18 Article 19, Part Time employment with Full Retirement Credit, shall not apply. - 19 Article 20, Grievance Procedure, shall apply. - 20 Article 21, Summer School, shall not apply. - 21 Article 22, Professional Growth, shall not apply. - 22 Article 23, Year Round School, shall not apply except that: Article 23.5, 23.8, 23.16 shall apply. - 23 Article 24, Intermediate Schools, shall not apply. - 24 Article 25, Special Education, shall not apply except that: Article 25.11 shall apply. - 25 Article 26, Educational Innovations, shall not apply. - 26 Article 27, Unit Member Support Programs, shall not apply. - 27 Article 28, Shared Contracts, shall not apply.
-- 1 Article 29, Peer Assistance and Review, shall not apply. - 2 Article 30, Shared Contracts, shall not apply.

-3 None of the appendices shall apply.

-4 At the discretion of the District, during periods a person is not on a contract as a Temp Specialist,

-5 the employee may work as day-to-day and long-term substitutes for the CNUSD so long as these

-6 duties are differentiated from those required by their Temp Specialists contracts.

-7 Temp Specialists may apply for any openings within the District for which they are qualified.

-8 Temp Specialists may be released at the discretion of the District in accordance with the

-- 9 California Education Code. - 10 Temp Specialists may not be the teacher of record. - 11 Teachers may not be asked to provide input in the evaluation of a Temp Specialist. - 12 Teachers working with Temp Specialists will provide academic guidance to the Temp Specialists. - 13 Site administration will direct the assignments of the Temp Specialists. - Side administration and the teacher will collaborate on the format of instruction provided to thestudents. - 16 Temp Specialists may not begin working until after the have signed the CNUSD Offer of

-17 Employment/Temporary Specialist - Certificated and the designated school receives said

-18 contract, approved and signed by the Superintendent of Schools or Authorized Designee.

-19 Except as expressly modified herein, the Agreement between the parties shall be unchanged.

-This Memorandum of Understanding shall constitute the entire agreement of the parties as to this issue and may only be modified or amended in writing, signed by both parties.

-22 This MOU shall be in effect from July 1, 2018 through June 30, 2024
+- 1 None of the appendices shall apply. - 2 At the discretion of the District, during periods a person is not on a contract as a Temp Specialist, - 3 the employee may work as day-to-day and long-term substitutes for the CNUSD so long as these - 4 duties are differentiated from those required by their Temp Specialists contracts. - 5 Temp Specialists may apply for any openings within the District for which they are qualified. - 6 Temp Specialists may be released at the discretion of the District in accordance with the 7 California Education Code. - 8 Temp Specialists may not be the teacher of record. - 9 Teachers may not be asked to provide input in the evaluation of a Temp Specialist. - 10 Teachers working with Temp Specialists will provide academic guidance to the Temp Specialists. - 11 Site administration will direct the assignments of the Temp Specialists. - Site administration and the teacher will collaborate on the format of instruction provided to thestudents. - 14 Temp Specialists may not begin working until after the have signed the CNUSD Offer of - 15 Employment/Temporary Specialist Certificated and the designated school receives said - 16 contract, approved and signed by the Superintendent of Schools or Authorized Designee. - 17 Except as expressly modified herein, the Agreement between the parties shall be unchanged. - 18 This Memorandum of Understanding shall constitute the entire agreement of the parties as to this19 issue and may only be modified or amended in writing, signed by both parties. - 20 This MOU shall expire on June 30, 2027.